-The emphasis of our engagements is on quality over quantity.
-We do not target a set number of engagements.
+The emphasis of our direct engagements is on quality over quantity.
+We do not target a set number of engagements and have chosen not to participate in collaborative engagements.
 Consequently, the number of engagements can vary considerably by year based upon the issues and themes we identify.
 That said, due to Acadian's large investment universe, we have developed a systematic screening process to prioritize company engagements based upon the following criteria: